zycyc/tiny-qwen/README.md

 # 🛠️ Fine-tune / Post-train Your Own

-See `train/train_sft.py` for simple example on how to fine-tune your own Qwen model.
-Any library compatible with `torch.nn.Module` wourld work.
-Here I used [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/index.html) for its flexibility and simplcity.
+See `train/train_sft.py` for simple SFT example.
+Any library compatible with `torch.nn.Module` wourld work, but here I used [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/index.html) for its flexibility and simplcity.
 Also see `train/train_mnist.py` for inspiration on how to use this library.

-To run any of the training scripts, just do:
+To run any of the training scripts, just run:

 ```bash
 PYTHONPATH=. python train/train_mnist.py